 The United States accounts for over 25% of the estimated number of drug-related deaths worldwide, including overdose deaths.
-The number of overdose deaths in the United States more than tripled between 1999 and 2015.
-The CDC estimates that over 70,000 died from fatal drug-overdoses in 2017.
+From 1999–2018, almost 450,000 people died from an overdose involving an opioid, including prescription and illicit opioids.
+The CDC estimates that over 70,000 died from fatal drug-overdoses in 2019.

-Today, the majority of drug overdose deaths (more than six out of ten) involve an opioid.
+Today, the majority of drug overdose deaths (more than two out of three) involve an opioid.

 Opioids, a class of drugs involving both legal and illegal substances, slow the central nervous system to produce a calming effect.
 These substances are often prescribed to relieve pain or recreationally misused by people with addictions.
 When taken in excessive amounts or in combination with other drugs, they can depress normal functions such as breathing and heart rate until they eventually stop, resulting in death.